Four months after the 'big money' sell-off, Tesla's institutional ownership is... up?

 Tesla stock plunges 14% as Trump and Elon Musk break up.
 Here’s what the numbers show

-Tesla stock is having a rough week.
-Shares have fallen more than 20% in the last five days, and were down 14% on Thursday alone.
+Tesla stock had a rough week.
+Shares fell more than 20% and were down 14% on Thursday, June 5, alone.

 Meanwhile, trading volumes — the number of shares trading hands — paint a distinct picture.
 Look beyond the headline stock moves, and the type of selling starts to come into focus.